Just Left My Lucrative Job - Here Is My Income Plan

 6%

-Tax-Advantaged Portfolio: 100% Equity with a small allocation to International Stocks (8%).
-I realize this is very aggressive but I have over a decade before I am allowed to access this without penalty, so I intend to let this part grow.
+100% Equity with a small allocation to International Stocks (8%).
+I realize this is very aggressive, but I have over a decade before I am allowed to access this without penalty, so I intend to let this part grow.

 My taxable portfolio is structured to provide enough income for my living expenses without selling any shares.
-I expect the income from the Stocks and REIT portion of my portfolio to increase while the CEFs, Preferreds and High Yield part will provide higher current income.
-This will give me a total of 69% of assets that should provide growth and some income with the remaining 31% to provide higher income.
-This is not the traditional 60/40 Stock and Bond portfolio since I do not believe this is a good time to invest in bonds.
+I expect the income from the Stocks and REIT portion of my portfolio to increase, while the CEFs, Preferreds and High Yield part will provide higher current income.
+This will give me a total of 69% of assets that should provide growth and some income, with the remaining 31% to provide higher income.
+This is not the traditional 60/40 Stocks and Bonds portfolio, since I do not believe this is a good time to invest in bonds.

 My income distribution from the various assets looks as follows: